cfw-guide/dsi.cfw.guide/docs/pl_PL/uninstalling-unlaunch.md

----
-title: Odinstalowywanie
+# Odinstalowywanie Unlaunch
----

 ::: danger

-**Instalacja lub odinstalowanie Unlaunch może losowo zablokować konsolę!
-Zostałeś ostrzeżony!**
+**Installing or uninstalling Unlaunch may randomly brick your console!
+You have been warned!**

 :::

-**OSTRZEŻENIE:** Odinstalowanie może zablokować Twój Nintendo DSi.
+**WARNING:** An uninstall of Unlaunch may brick your Nintendo DSi.
 Oto kilka przypadków powodów, dla których możesz chcieć odinstalować Unlaunch, ale z rozwiązaniami które nie wymagają odinstalowania.

 - **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) using the new instructions.
 Obecnie zawierają instrukcje dotyczące zmiany tła
 - **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have